ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 The clinical picture of ADHD was historically constructed around young white boys presenting with hyperactivity and behavioral disruption.
 That narrow portrait excluded the many ways ADHD shows up in people of color across different genders, ages, and cultural contexts.

 Black children, particularly boys, are more likely to have their ADHD symptoms misread as behavioral problems or defiance.
 They are more likely to be disciplined rather than supported.
 Asian American, Pacific Islander, and Desi American children who might be stereotyped as quiet, high-achieving, or compliant are frequently overlooked entirely.
-Their experience of ADHD goes unrecognized even as they quietly exhaust themselves keeping up, which leads to lack of support, struggling in school and work, or burning out.
+Their experience of ADHD goes unrecognized even as they quietly exhaust themselves keeping up or are pushed out of the system.
+They are faced with lack of support, struggling in school and work, or burning out.

 Adults in BIPOC communities are also significantly less likely to be referred for ADHD evaluation, less likely to receive an accurate diagnosis, and less likely to have access to culturally competent ADHD care when they do.
 When you finally find language for what you've been experiencing, it can feel equal parts relieving and enraging.

 There's also the reality that for many BIPOC clients, living in survival mode looks a lot like ADHD, and sometimes it is both.
 Chronic stress, racial trauma, and economic precarity activate the nervous system in ways that overlap significantly with ADHD presentations.
-A neuroexpansive, anti-racist framework means we hold the full complexity of that, rather than reducing your experience to a checklist.
+We use a neurodivergent-affirming, anti-racist framework to hold the full complexity of your experiences.

-Years of being told you were "too smart" for ADHD, being diagnosed with behavioral issues, anxiety and depression while the underlying ADHD went unnamed.
+Years of being told you have behavioral issues, anxiety or depression while the underlying ADHD experiences went unnamed.

 The labor of navigating white-dominant spaces can lead to suppressing your natural way of thinking, communicating, and moving.
 This can lead to exhaustion and physical illness.